ersabby/Microcontroller_Basics/ADC.md

 ![Fig5Caliberation](https://user-images.githubusercontent.com/51851040/61940210-8f04b280-afb2-11e9-9821-b6156c1c24e0.gif)

-		Figure 5shows in flowchart form the algorithm used in this example to calculate and use the calibration constant.
+		Figure 5 shows in flowchart form the algorithm used in this example to calculate and use the calibration constant.
 In this method, a single byte (or word) is used to store the calibration constant.
 Bit 7 indicates whether the reference voltage is low (calibration values need to be subtracted) or high (calibration values added).
 Bits 0, 1, and 2 indicate whether the 1/128, 1/256, and 1/512 factors are used.

 Of course, you could use a separate byte for each possible factor, with a fourth byte to indicate whether the reference is high or low.